funmaker/Hybooru/README.md

 It does not provide any way to manage your posts or tags.
 The only way to add/modify your data is to do these changes in Hydrus and then rebuild Hybooru's database again(can be done from the cog menu on search/post page).

 Currently, only Hydrus Client database is supported.
-You cannot use it on top of Hydrus Server.
+You cannot use Hybooru on top of Hydrus Server.

 ## Setup